graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/reserved.md

 ## Reserved Field Names
 During compilation, Graphix must attach graph-specific schema information to each vertex and edge body.
-As a consequence, the following field names are reserved by Graphix and will be take precedence if a conflict is found:
+As a consequence, the following field names are reserved by Graphix and the Graphix-generated values will take precedence if a conflict is found:
 1. `_GraphixElementDetail` (holds vertex and edge label values)
 2. `_GraphixVertexDetail` (holds vertex keys)
 3. `_GraphixEdgeDetail` (holds edge direction and keys)